Kylmalcolm/Matplotlib_Challenge/README.md

 <h1> Tumor Treatment Mouse Study in Python </h2>

 In this project I used a variety of techniques in python to examine a mock-up mouse study of various drugs and their effectiveness.
-Vizualizations wree created using the matplotlib library.
+Visualizations were created using the matplotlib library.

 <h2> Observations: </h2>